Trump’s apparent win as 46th president by a landslide overestimated, Biden won in 2020 election

 Key battleground states Pennsylvania, Nevada, Michigan, and Georgia, took a break counting; no winner was declared, reported CNN.
 As counting draws to a close, Biden is winning with 7 out of 12 battleground states—Trump leads only in 5, reported Fox News.

 On the last hours of counting, Biden showed a clear but narrow lead.
-Even if Trump goes to the Supreme Court and some votes invalidated, America’s left-liberal voice is strong and clear.
+Even if Trump goes to the Supreme Court, and some votes are invalidated, America’s left-liberal voice is strong and clear.